Flotomate/product_docs/source/service-catalog/create-service-item.rst

       :align: center
       :alt: figure 24

+   .. note:: When creating a Service Item from Admin >> Service page, there will be a field called Service Template where
+             you have to select a Service Catalog Template.

    a.
 Name of the Service

    b. **Group Access Level**: You can restrict access to Requestors belonging to a particular group on Custom Portal.
 But the